 \section{Total Outcome Logic}

-We now leverage our nontermination semantics to define \textit{Total} Outcome Logic (\TOL), building atop the proof system given by \citet{zilberstein:completeOL} to also reason about the divergence of programs.
-Like its predecessor, \TOL can express the modalities of Dynamic Logic, as well as the partial correctness triples of Hoare Logic and incorrectness triples of Lisbon Logic~\cite{moller2021algebra}\footnote{The name Lisbon Logic is in fact due to Derek Dreyer, see historical remarks in the related work section of~\citet{outcome}.
-The same triples first appeared in \citet{moller2021algebra} under the name of {\em backwards underapproximate triples}.}.
-However, we show that \TOL is strictly more expressive than Outcome Logic proper.
-In particular, by exposing nontermination as a program outcome, \TOL is capable of expressing additional properties with termination and non-termination guarantees, including the classical notion of \textit{total correctness.}
+We now leverage our semantics to define \textit{Total} Outcome Logic (\TOL), building atop the proof system given by \citet{zilberstein:completeOL} to also reason about the possible divergence and certain termination of programs.
+We will later see that \TOL is strictly more expressive than Outcome Logic; by exposing nontermination as a program outcome, \TOL is capable of expressing additional properties with termination and nontermination guarantees, including the classical notion of \textit{total correctness.}